 What I’ve done over the last few years is I practiced the philosophy of love and tolerance so you can say whatever you want on my videos and I won’t do anything about it.
-The effect of this has been to allow my videos to be a place of trolling, hating, and this has actually had an impact on me.
-Releasing some of my videos like the one yesterday about how to get more views on YouTube showing the value of using YouTube ads to rank videos higher, I was just hesitant to even release this for fear and annoyance to see all the comments that will come out about how little views I have, based on “Oh what you’re doing is not good enough” and somebody fictionally elsewhere does have but I don’t.
-Then in my response to the comments, what I’ve started to notice is that, when there’s a lot of trolling in the comments this seems to off put viewers who are excited and enjoying something and looking for the discussion.
+The effect of this has been to allow my videos to be a place of trolling and hating, and this has had an impact on me.
+Releasing some of my videos like the one yesterday about how to get more views on YouTube showing the value of using YouTube ads to rank videos higher, I was just hesitant to even release this for fear and annoyance to see all the comments that will come out about how little views I have, based on “Oh what you’re doing is not good enough” and somebody fictionally does have but I don’t.
+Then in my response to the comments, what I’ve started to notice is that, when there’s a lot of trolling in the comments, this seems to off put viewers who are excited and enjoying something and looking for the discussion.

-I’ve reflected on what I’ve noticed on other YouTube channels and I’ve seen the comments, especially the bigger the channel is, appear to relay heavily on moderation.
+I’ve reflected on what I’ve noticed on other YouTube channels and I’ve seen the comments, especially the bigger the channel is, appear to rely heavily on moderation.
 For example, I’m thinking about one video that had tens of thousands of views in the first 24 hours about how to do some various tutorial on YouTube, to get more views, that kind of thing, and there was not one comment, not a single comment trolling that was older than an hour or two, there were no snowballing comments either where a bunch of people were agreeing with something that was said that was negative.
 Almost every single comment was “Oh my god this channel so great thank you for your tips” and what I’ve reflected on is, if I think of my YouTube channel like a house I’ve been allowing anyone to come in and throw poop anywhere around the house and then leave, which stinks up the house for the people living there and for the people that visit a regular basis.

 Now, if you disagree with what I’ve done, if you value the ability to comment on my channel I trust you go to jerrybanfield.com/contact where you can message me or email me and apologize or grovel or complain more, whatever, but you can do it in private where it’s not out on the the video and if you’ve got criticism or some constructive criticism I welcome it on my channel when it’s shared in the spirit of love and tolerance.